Sylius/Sylius/docs/contributing/support/support.rst

 We encourage asking Sylius related questions on the `stackoverflow.com <http://stackoverflow.com>`_ platform.

-* Search for the question before asking, maybe someone did have this problem already,
+* Search for the question before asking, maybe someone has already solved your problem,
 * Be specific about your question, this is what SO is about, concrete questions and solutions,
 * Be sure to tag them with **sylius** tag - it will make it easier to find for people who can answer it.